ChrisHarig/propagation-networks/README.md

 -How should we handle constants in cells that should not change?
 Should we at all?
 (Sparked by div by 0 error) -How do we graph these networks in a live view?
 -What issues arise with chaining propagator commands?
 -How and to which generics should we extend our system to support?
--How do we implement TMS and worldviews?
 -How do we visualize TMS and what details do we want available to user?
+-Do premises need ID's and are there side effects to them having ID's?
+-Why do we maintain a list of propagators that have been alerted before and not just all props?

 ## References